Business Development Internship &

-The Business Development internship and the Rotational Development program are closely related—business development interns may have the opportunity to return full-time in the RDP.
-The official job descriptions are available here, but to give you an idea of what the program entails, consider the following example:
+The Business Development internship and the Rotational Development Program (RDP) are closely related—Business Development interns may have the opportunity to return full-time in the RDP.
+The official job descriptions are available here, but to give you an idea of what these programs involve, consider the following example:

-We want to trade equities listed on a stock exchange in a country we’ve never traded in before.
-Before any trades can be executed, we’ll need answers to a few questions:
+We want to trade stocks listed on an exchange in a country we’ve never traded in before.
+Before any trades are done, we’ll need to answer a few questions:

-- Who’s allowed to trade equities in this country, and what are the trading rules on this exchange?
+- Who’s allowed to trade stocks in this country, and what are the trading rules on this exchange?

-- How will we connect to the exchange?
-How will we record trades in our databases and official books?
+- How will we connect to the exchange to send our orders?
+How will we record trades in our official books?

 - What fees or taxes will we have to pay?

 - Once we’ve entered into a trade, how do we ensure that money and shares change hands?
-Who is able to hold our positions in these equities?
-How do we finance those positions?
+Who will hold our shares for us?
+How do we finance those shares?

 - Which regulatory bodies need to be notified when we do a trade?

-Of course, it takes a long time to get to the point where you can confidently manage such a project.
+Of course, it takes a long time to get to the point where you can comfortably manage such a project.
 We’ve found that training people to do this requires a balance between breadth and depth of knowledge.
-To that end, in the RDP and internship we expose you to a broad range of groups during the RDP and internship, and ultimately accumulate the needed skills and knowledge to become deeply involved in a single group.
+To that end, you’ll be exposed to a broad range of groups during the RDP and internship, and ultimately accumulate the needed skills and knowledge to become deeply involved in a single home group.

-After a year of rotations, you’ll have a good understanding of how Jane Street’s Infrastructure group fits together, and you’ll be placed on a team (like Compliance, Operations, or Finance) where you can develop a deep expertise.
-Over time, your projects in that group will transition from small pieces of larger initiatives to group-specific process improvements, and eventually to projects that have implications for many groups across the firm.
+After a year of rotations, you’ll better understand how our Infrastructure groups fit together, and once you’re placed on a team (like Compliance, Operations, or Finance), your inter-group familiarity will be extremely valuable.
+Over time, your work will evolve from small pieces of larger initiatives to group-specific process improvements, and eventually to projects with implications for many groups across our firm.

 Our process includes a take home exercise, a phone interview, and an on-site interview (or a virtual “non-site” interview, depending on current circumstances).

 The phone interview is focused on problem-solving.
-Expect us to ask questions like these (though we don’t use specific questions anymore):
+You can expect us to ask questions like these, although we don’t use these specific questions anymore:

 - How many pennies are there in Manhattan?

-- What’s the angle between the hour hand and minute hand on an analog clock at 9:30 AM?
+- What’s the angle between the hour and minute hands on an analog clock at 9:30 a.m.?

-We expect you to try a number of methods to get to the solution, and to use other methods to sanity check your answers.
-We’re interested in hearing your thought process, and we won’t penalize you for making mistakes so long as you strive to catch and correct them.
+You may need to try a few methods to get to the solution, and we’ll encourage you to think of ways to sanity check your answers.
+We’re interested in hearing your thought process—it’s fine to make mistakes, as long as you try to catch and correct them.

-In that round, the questions are a little more complex and also more representative of the actual work we do.
-For instance (again, no need to memorize these as we don’t use them anymore):
+At this stage, the questions are a little more involved and also more representative of the actual work we do.
+For example, we might ask the following (again, we don’t use these anymore):

 - A U.S. regulation states that participants in a secondary offering can’t short sell in advance of that offering.
 What’s the purpose of this rule?